Tom Tugendhat: In opposition (2024–present)

 Following the Conservative Party's defeat in the 2024 United Kingdom general election and the subsequent formation of the Starmer ministry, Tugendhat was appointed Shadow Minister for Security in Rishi Sunak's caretaker Shadow Cabinet.

 On 24 July 2024, he announced he was running in the leadership election to be the new Conservative Party leader.
 The following day Tugendhat's team were forced to change his campaign slogan after journalists and social media users discovered that the first letter of each line spelled out "TURD".
 In the first round, Tugendhat came fourth with 17 votes, but jumped up to joint third place with James Cleverly at 21 votes in the second round.
 However, in the third round, he fell back to fourth place with 20 votes and was eliminated.

 Following Badenoch's election to lead the Conservative Party, Tugendhat was not named in her Shadow Cabinet and therefore returned to the backbenches.

+In the 2026 shadow cabinet reshuffle, Tugendhat was appointed Shadow Foreign Secretary under Badenoch, replacing Priti Patel.